aleqsio/JBibtexParser/readme.md

 ## Getting Started

 Add the provided JBibtexParser.jar to your project, and include it in your dependencies.
 Afterwards just instantiate the parser and call Parser.parse().
-It will return an IBibliograpyManager which you can use to filter entries by types, fields or simply keywords
+It will return a BibliograpyManager which you can use to filter entries by types, fields or simply keywords

 ## Example use